micheles/papers/PITCHME.md

 **what's behind: @color[green](zmq)**

+- data is sent back via zmq now (PUSH/PULL pattern)
+- the performance is excellent
-- we have now a plan B if celery/rabbitmq should fail us again
+- we have a plan B if celery/rabbitmq should fail us again
-- the performance is excellent, there is no limit
 - one must be careful that sent packets keeps circulating

 ---